scds/intro-python/lessons/lesson3c.md

 ## Key Points / Summary

-- Remind the student about what they just learned.
+- Strings are sequences of characters.
+- The first character in a string is at index 0.
-- You can also note down any key information to keep in mind.
+- You can convert variables into strings.